Applying for a Masters in Mumbai is no walk in the park.

 There are few things I have come across while applying

-- The Psychology Department very rarely knows the admission procedure.
+- The admission procedure gets revamped often.
 It’s best if you go to the admission department from where you collect the application forms to understand the procedure.
+SNDT university, since 2014, has started an online admission procedure.

 - Every university sells the application form from anywhere between Rs.
 50 to Rs 100